TuckerRasbury/03_GenderData101/README.md

   * What types of decisions does your viewer make?
 What information do they need?
 How will your data visualization add value?
   * What is your viewer’s digital literacy?
   * What is your viewer’s prior experience with data visualization?
+* **Tufte's Rules** for data visualization, consider " analyz[ing] the datasets you have, first.
+Discover the story that it tells before you choose a visualization platform, which runs the risk of pre-specifying certain narratives of the data."
+Here are the ten rules Tufte outlines:
+  1. Show Your Data
+  2. Use Graphics
+  3. Avoid Chartjunk
+  4. Utilize Data-ink
+  5. Use Labels
+  6. Utilize Micro/Macro
+  7. Separate Layers
+  8. Use Multiples
+  9. Utilize Color
+  10. Understand Narrative